Search Engine Optimisation

-It is more important to have naturally sounding content than to have all green dots.
+It is more important to have natural sounding content than to have all green dots.
 Google does not only rank your page by the number of keywords in the page but also on related words on the page that indicate that the content is relevant for a particular keyword.
 If you are writing an article about photography, relevant words could include aperture, exposure, lighting, shutter speed etc.

 - Longtail keywords

 - Key phrases that contain three or four or more keywords that are targeted to specific customers.
 These phrases are supposed to rank better in searches but not as many people will be entering the exact long tail keywords you are targeting.

 Include your keyword or key phrase in your page title in the head section of your site.